 \section{Introduction}

-The interplay between homological algebra and commutative algebra has been a rich source of profound results and deep connections.
-One particularly fertile intersection lies in the study of Ext modules and their annihilators, which serve as bridges linking module-theoretic properties with ideal-theoretic phenomena.
+The interplay between homological algebra and commutative algebra has long been a source of deep results and unexpected connections.
+A particularly fruitful interaction arises in the study of Ext modules and their annihilators, which form a bridge between module-theoretic properties and ideal-theoretic phenomena.
 For an ideal \(I\) in a commutative Noetherian ring \(R\), the modules \(\Ext^i_R(R/I,R)\) encode substantial information about both the ideal \(I\) and the ambient ring \(R\).
-Among these, the first non-vanishing Ext module—occurring when \(i = \grade(I,R)\)—has proven especially significant.
+Among these, the first nonvanishing Ext module—occurring when \(i = \grade(I,R)\)—is especially significant.

 In his book on divisor theory in module categories \cite{wol}, Vasconcelos introduced the \emph{higher divisorial ideal} associated to an ideal \(I\) of grade \(g\):